v-v-vishnevskiy/extended-jsonschema-py/README.md

 # Extended JSON Schema

-A fast [JSON Schema](https://json-schema.org/) validator with additional features.
+A fast [JSON Schema](https://json-schema.org/) validator with extensions.

 **Warning**: This packages is early stage in active development. **DO NOT use it in production yet**.